-1 Cannot install software Confirm that you downloaded and installed the required frameworks first (see Software Installation).
+1 Cannot install software a.
+Confirm that you downloaded and installed the required frameworks first (see Software Installation).
 2 Plugin running in background but not showing a.
 The Adobe Air environment may need a network connection the first time you run a plugin.
 Close the plugin program, ensure that your computer has a network connection, and restart the plugin. b.
 The Adobe Air environment may require a version update.
 Download the latest version from http://get.adobe.com/air/.
 3 Plugin cannot connect a.
-Check that the USB cable to the DDRC-88A is firmly connectedb.
+Check that the USB cable to the DDRC-88D is firmly connectedb.
 Reset the processor by power-cycling the unit.
 4 No signal showing on Dirac Live input meters a.
 Check the cabling from your source. b.
 Check that your source is playing audio and that it is not muted or have volume control turned down. c.
 Check that the plugin is synchronized with the hardware unit.
 5 Low audio on outputs a.
-Check the cabling from the processor to your amplifiers. b.
-Check that your amplifiers are turned on and that any volume controls are turned up. c.
+Check all downstream cabling (DAC, amplification, speakers). b.
+Check that amplifiers are turned on and that any volume controls are turned up. c.
 Check that the input and output meters are showing signal. d.
 Check that master mute is not enabled. e.
 Check the master volume level. f.
 Check that your crossover frequencies are correct e.g. that you don't have high pass and low pass frequencies incorrectly set. g.
 Check that the matrix mixer is sending the correct inputs to the correct outputs.
-6 Audio sounds distorted a.
-Check the output meter and ensure that you are not overloading the outputs.
+6 Audio sounds distorted Check the output meter and ensure that you are not overloading the outputs.
 If necessary, reduce the output gain and/or the amount of boost in the EQ blocks.
 7 Audio is coming through the wrong outputs a.
-Check the cabling from the processor to your amplifiers.b.
+Check downstream cabling (DAC, amplification, speakers).b.
 Check that you have correctly set up the matrix mixer to send the correct inputs to the correct outputs.
 8 Cannot reload a configuration a.
 Confirm the file format of your file (.xml).b.
 Confirm the version of the file.